 Thus Wilson Ewin lovingly warned Billy Graham.

 These are only a few of the men who attempted to reprove Graham for his error.
-Graham mentions these warnings in his biography.
+Graham mentioned these warnings in his biography.

 "Much more painful to me, however, was the opposition from some of the leading fundamentalists.
 Most of them I knew personally, and even if I did not agree with them on every detail, I greatly admired them and respected their commitment to Christ.
 Many also had been among our strongest supporters in the early years of our public ministry.
 Their criticisms hurt immensely, nor could I shrug them off as the objections of people who rejected the basic tenets of the Christian faith or who opposed evangelism of any type" (Graham, Just As I Am, p.
 302).

-Graham also calls the criticism "harsh" and claims that the men who criticised him demonstrated "a lack of love," but the disobedient always say that no matter how tender and loving the rebukes are.
+Graham also called the criticism "harsh" and claimed that the men who criticized him demonstrated "a lack of love," but the disobedient always say that no matter how tender and loving the rebukes are.
 They always confuse correction with persecution.
 It is human nature to do that, and it raises a smokescreen to hide the real issues.